RavenGan/SCIBER/README.md

 ## Installation

-You can install the development version of SCIBER with:
+You can install the development version of SCIBER with the following
+instructions:

 ``` r
 # install.packages("devtools")